mattkrick/redux-optimistic-ui/README.md

 ## How do optimistic actions work?

-- When you dispatch a `BEGIN` action
+- When you dispatch a `BEGIN` action:
-  - Your current state is recorded as the `beforeState`.
   - The action is dispatched normally.
-  - All future actions are dispatched normally and additionally stored in the `history`.
+  - Your reducer should update your state with the expected outcome of the optimistic action and can optionally indicate that the change is "pending" (e.g. not fully loaded).
-- When you dispatch a `COMMIT` action
+- When you dispatch a `COMMIT` action:
   - The action is dispatched normally.
-  - The `history` is cleared to save memory and future actions are no longer stored (unless there is another uncommitted `BEGIN`).
+  - Your reducer should clear the "pending" flag, if you used it.
-- When you dispatch a `REVERT` action
+- When you dispatch a `REVERT` action:
-  - The state is reverted to the `beforeState`.
+  - The state is reverted to its value before the `BEGIN` action.
-  - The initial `BEGIN` action is skipped but all other actions in the `history` are re-dispatched immediately.
+  - All actions after the `BEGIN` that have been previously dispatched are re-dispatched immediately (this makes it look as though the initial `BEGIN` action never happened).
   - The `REVERT` action is dispatched normally.
-  - The `history` is cleared to save memory and future actions are no longer stored (unless there is another uncommitted `BEGIN`).
-  - This effectively makes your state appear as though the intial `BEGIN` action was never dispatched in the first place (leaving a "dangling" `REVERT` action).

-To take advantage of this:
-- Your `BEGIN` action should update your state with the expected outcome of the optimistic action and can optionally indicate that the change is "pending" (e.g. not fully loaded).
-- Your `COMMIT` action should clear the "pending" flag, if you used it.
+  - Your reducer should update the state to indicate the error message to the user and clear the "pending" flag, if you used it.
-- Your `REVERT` action doesn't need to modify the state except to display an error message to the user.

 ## Usage